-Apple’s newest and thinnest laptop, the MacBook, has a new keyboard with a mechanism in which its keys have nearly no depth, which meant that the Apple device will be slimly incorporating AIO iMac Desktop made of the glass body.
+Apple’s newest and thinnest laptop, the MacBook, has a new keyboard with a mechanism in which its keys have nearly no depth, which means that the Apple device will slimly incorporate an AIO iMac Desktop made of the glass body.

 Recently, Apple has patented the touchscreen desktop.
 But it’s not an ordinary all-in-one desktop like HP‘s TouchSmart line or Lenovo’s IdeaCentre line with a touchscreen.
 Now Apple patent reveals a display enclosure with keyboard Dual Trackpads that provide an inferior tactile feel or visual appearance.

 This future iMac/desktop PC coupled with glass housing shows an alternative design with separable keyboards, an input device operably coupled to the display, and a glass sheet.
 The curved portion of the device includes a first portion defining a planar display area, a second portion defining a planar input area.